Emu Vale, Queensland: History

 Land in Emu Vale was open for selection on 17 April 1877; 75 mi2 were available.

 The first section of the Killarney railway line from Warwick was 24 km long and terminated at Emu Vale.
 The contract to build the first section was given to John Garget on 22 November 1881, but progress was delayed when the Queensland Railway Department was unable to provide the locomotives and wagons need to carry the construction materials.
 The first section to Emu Vale railway station opened on 2 June 1884.
 It was officially opened with a train from Warwick decorated with flags and greenery with several hundred passengers on board.
 The second section of the railway from Emu Vale to Killarney railway station was also built by Garget and completed on 22 August 1885.

-In 1898 the Post and Telegraph and Postal Note Office hitherto known as Neereeadah was changed to Emu Vale.
+In 1898, the Post and Telegraph and Postal Note Office previously known as Neereeadah was changed to Emu Vale.

+In 1911, A. and D. Munro established a sawmill beside Emu Creek at the confluence of its north and south branches.
+The mill closed two years later.

-Rocky Mountain Provisional School opened on 1919 and closed circa 1920.
+Rocky Mountain Provisional School opened in 1919 and closed circa 1920.
+It was on Emu Creek Road (approx 28.2080°S 152.3658°E).

+Boldery and Brett built a sawmill in 1928 near the confluence of Emu Creek and Emu Creek South (28.2103°S 152.39715°E).
+Following some changes in ownership, the sawmill closed in 1968.

-By 1931 the Holy Redeemer Catholic Church had been established.
+By 1931, the Holy Redeemer Catholic Church had been established.

+Emu Creek Upper Provisional School opened on 23 February 1942 in conjunction with the sawmill built by Boldery and Brett.
+It closed in 1956 but reopened in 1957.
+It closed permanently in 1960.
+It was on the northern side of Emu Creek Road (approx 28.2114°S 152.3977°E).
+A plaque was placed at the school's location on 26 March 2005 by Alan Barclay Skinner, the last teacher at the school.

 The Emu Vale Memorial Hall was officially opened on Saturday 28 May 1954 by Sir Raymond Huish.